top of page

 2) A market economics historical perspective

-The idea is that decentralized decision-making is essential because no central body could possibly best allocate resources across very heterogeneous groups of people.
+No one understands your choice context better than you.
+As such, no central body could possibly best allocate resources across ever-changing and very heterogeneous groups of people.
 Central government creates more standardized "one size fits all" policies.
 Whereas each person's needs are very different and dynamic.
-Another essential idea is that a successful decentralized competitive environment implements rules of law ex ante.
+Another essential idea is that a successful decentralized competitive environment implements rules of law ex-ante.
 This means the rules are published in time to allow people to respond to them.
 This enables people to reserve their choice with full knowledge of government rules and penalties for violating those rules.

-Smith's competitive model for resource allocation between buyers and sellers is known as the invisible hand. [iii] Smith believed the invisible hand works best when government rules are kept to an essential minimum to encourage trade.
+Smith's competitive model for resource allocation between buyers and sellers is known as the invisible hand. [iii] Smith believed the invisible hand works best when government rules are kept to an essential minimum to encourage trade consistent with our diverse needs.
 The challenge is maintaining the "essential minimum" legal environment. [iv]

 Hayek goes on to demonstrate how central planning is on the slippery slope leading to communism, fascism, and other forms of totalitarianism.
 Hayek showed how the natural incentive for central planners is to expand the bureaucracy and reduce individual choice.
 Hayek shows how central planning leads to arbitrary government as compared to the rule of law that leaves individuals free to pursue personal ends and desires.
 The rule of law is not for telling someone how to do something, but the rule of law should aspire to provide guardrails as to what is out of bounds in the pursuit of 'life, liberty, or the pursuit of happiness' individual goals. [v] Hayek was an Austrian-British economist who fought in World War I and emigrated to England.
 He lived in London during the rise of Nazism and the Battle of Britain.
 He readily admits capitalism is not perfect.
 However, Hayek concluded that the alternative of central planning is far worse than the imperfections of decentralized resource allocation.
 Essentially, based on Hayekian principles, while people may sometimes make dumb decisions, central planners will make far dumber decisions for those people.
 Especially because the definition of 'dumb' varies by people, time, and situation.